 - Freshly ground black pepper (to taste)

 Heat the vegetable oil in a large, heavy, nonstick skillet or electric skillet over medium heat.
 Add the sliced onion and sauté until the onion is tender and translucent.
-Add the red bell pepper and garlic and cook for 1 minute longer.
+Add the red bell pepper and garlic (if using), and cook for 1 minute longer.

 Add the diced potatoes, paprika, about 1/2 teaspoon salt, along with the freshly ground black pepper.
 Cover the pan and cook for about 10 to 15 minutes, or until potatoes are just tender.
 Uncover and increase the heat to medium-high.
 Continue cooking for about 8 to 10 minutes, occasionally turning, until the potatoes are golden brown.

 Taste and adjust the seasonings, adding more salt, if needed.

 Though not necessary, you can partially cook the potatoes to give them a head start and shorten the total cooking time.
-One good way to cook them is with the microwave oven.
-Arrange the diced potatoes in a microwave-safe dish, cover with plastic wrap, and microwave on 100% power for about 5 minutes.
+The fastest way is to cook them in the microwave oven: Arrange the diced potatoes in a microwave-safe dish, cover it with plastic wrap, and microwave on 100 percent power for about 5 minutes.
 Another common option is to boil the cut potatoes in water on the stovetop for about 10 minutes.
 Let the potatoes dry well before frying to prevent them from sticking in the pan.

 - Instead of dicing the potatoes, slice them thinly.

 - For herb home fries, add 1 to 2 tablespoons of fresh herbs.
 Parsley, chives, and fresh thyme are good choices.

 - Make home fries from leftover potatoes: Slice or dice the potatoes and add to the pan with the paprika, salt, and pepper.
 Cook for about 6 to 8 minutes, until browned on the bottom.
 Add 1 more tablespoon of oil (or butter or bacon drippings) to the pan, flip the potatoes over, and cook for about 5 minutes longer, or until the bottom is browned.